forflo/haskOPL/README.md

 }
 ```

-The example describes a system of inequality equations which
+It describes a system of constraints which
-then can be solved by using an appropriate algorithm such as
+could be solved by using an appropriate algorithm such as
 Simplex Primal.